 Volunteers must complete a basic orientation session as scheduled before reporting to their first assignment.
 Additional training may also be required.

-Volunteers must agree to represent the [Nonprofit ORGANIZATION NAME], perform in a professional manner whenever doing so, and not to allow personal views and opinions from clouding (overshadowing) or conflicting with the [Nonprofit ORGANIZATION NAME]’s purpose.
+Volunteers must agree to represent [nonprofit organization name], perform in a professional manner whenever doing so, and not to allow personal views and opinions from clouding (overshadowing) or conflicting with the [nonprofit organization name]’s purpose.

 We ask each of our volunteers to sign up for as many duties (hours) as commitments permit.
 A minimum (average) of two hours of service per week is requested, but not required.
 Volunteer hours are flexible.
 With the exception of holidays, our volunteers are welcome to come in any time from 8 am to 3 pm, seven days a week.

 Once you have agreed to be available for a particular shift, we count on you to be there.
 In the event you are unable to be at your shift, please call the volunteer coordinator at ___-___-______.

 You must sign in each time you come to work and sign out each time you finish your shift.

 You are as much a representative of [nonprofit organization name] as our paid staff.
 Your appearance and conduct will reflect the [nonprofit organization name].
 We require that all volunteers wear long pants and closed-toe shoes with good traction.
 This is for your protection.
 Volunteers with inappropriate attire (sandals, tank tops, etc.) will be prohibited from volunteering that shift.
 Volunteers are also required to wear nametags while on duty at the facility or off-site.
 For the first ten hours of service, you will be wearing a nametag that just reads “volunteer”.
 In the event you cannot find your name tag or if you lose your name tag, please inform the staff so a new one can be made.